RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - (Bonus:) `===` should be preferred

+### Assume a button was just clicked, explain event bubbling?

+- The button will be considered the target of the click event.
+- Each parent of the target will experience a click event going from the inside-out, from the target towards the `document`

+### How can event bubbling be canceled?
+- `preventDefault()`

 ### Explain hoisting

+- A function declaration is hoisted to the top of its scope
 - A variable declaration will be "hoisted" to the top of its scope, but **not** its assignment
-- A function declaration is hoisted to the top of its scope

-### Using jQuery, write an AJAX call to `"http://jsonplaceholder.typicode.com/posts"` and print each post body using `console.log`
+### Using jQuery, write an AJAX call to `"http://jsonplaceholder.typicode.com/posts"`.
+When the AJAX call is done, loop and print each post's body using `console.log`.

+> Tip, if the student is confused, let them navigate to the typeicode address in the browser so they can see the JSON it returns.

 ```js
 $.get('http://jsonplaceholder.typicode.com/posts')